About this day

 This inspirational day of economics talks for KS5 students will feature industry leaders, academics and public servants.
 In five highly educational sessions these renowned commentators will delve into a diverse range of KS5 topics.
 A special session on examination success will equip students with the tools to succeed, and each student will receive a handy revision guide to take home.

 Is the UK economy really growing?
 Ayeisha Thomas-Smith, Broadcaster

 What are the origins of GDP as a means of measuring economic growth?
 How do the economic indicators we choose shape the way we think about the world?
-And in a rapidly changing economy, is GDP the right goal to guide policymaking?
+And is GDP the right goal to guide policymaking?

 About Ayeisha Thomas-Smith

-Ayeisha is a presenter on radio 4’s Economics with subtitles and she hosts weekly podcasts for The New Economics Foundation.
+Ayeisha is a presenter on BBC Radio 4’s Economics with Subtitles and she hosts weekly podcasts for The New Economics Foundation.

 The labour market Nye Cominetti, Resolution Foundation